Atril33/DocConnect-Backend/README.md

   - [❓ FAQ](#faq)
   - [📝 License](#license)

-# 📖 Budget by Lordksix <a id="about-project"></a>
+# 📖 DocConnect <a id="about-project"></a>

-**Budget by Lordksix** is a Ruby on Rails web application with PostgreSQL as database.
+**DocConnect** is a Ruby on Rails web application with PostgreSQL as database.
 It allows to manage your budget by creating categories of expenses, and transactions for each category.

 For a video explanation, please [here]()